Garth Ancier: Career

-Beginning in May 1999, Ancier served as president of NBC Entertainment, where he helped put The West Wing and Law & Order: SVU on the air, while conversely being the one who cancelled the 1999 teen drama-comedy series Freaks and Geeks, a move over which in 2014 he wrote that it was "an awful decision that has haunted me forever".
+Beginning in May 1999, Ancier served as president of NBC Entertainment, where he helped put The West Wing and Law & Order: Special Victims Unit on the air, while conversely being the one who cancelled the 1999 teen dramedy series Freaks and Geeks, a move over which in 2014 he wrote that it was "an awful decision that has haunted me forever".
 Ancier was forced out from NBC in November 2000.

 Ancier returned to what had become AOL Time Warner in 2001 as EVP, Programming for Turner Broadcasting (including the WB) and programmed CNN, TBS, TNT, etc., where he launched CNN's American Morning and its signature 10PM newscast with Anderson Cooper, as well as expanded Adult Swim on Cartoon Network by acquiring the then-cancelled Family Guy series from 20th Century Fox.

 Ancier returned to The WB as co-chairman in September 2003, then became the Chairman of the WB Television Network from May 2004 until its merger with UPN to form The CW in September 2006, during which Supernatural and One Tree Hill were launched.
 He was transferred to run In2TV, the Warners/AOL broadband television network.
 Through the Garth Ancier Company, he was developing a talk show at the pilot stage while negotiating a potential network, cable and first-run syndicated shows deal with Telepictures and Warner Horizon as of October 2006.

-He served as first president of BBC Worldwide America from February 2007-March 2010, where he launched Top Gear, Torchwood, and DC produced BBC World News America (BBC's first US produced daily newscast) on BBC America.
+He served as first president of BBC Worldwide America from February 2007–March 2010, where he launched Top Gear, Torchwood, and DC produced BBC World News America (BBC's first American produced daily newscast) on BBC America.
 Ancier also moved BBC's iconic Doctor Who series from the Syfy network to BBC America and prepared CBeebies for a US launch.
 Ancier was able to increase by 78% BBC Worldwide America's profit and was to continue to hold a director's seat on its board after his departure from management was planned for March 2010.

-In April 2013, Ancier formed Zeus Media Partners, Inc. as a retro cable network company to provide four decade focused channels (1960s-1990s), later called The Quad.
+In April 2013, Ancier formed Zeus Media Partners, Inc. as a retro cable network company to provide four decade focused channels (1960s–1990s), later called The Quad.

 Ancier has worked for a number of media corporations as a senior advisor to management on digital streaming, SVOD and vMVPD projects.
 His most notable clients have been Intel Media on a virtual-MSO system, and IAC/Vimeo.

-He is also known for being one of only two people (the other being Fred Silverman) to have programmed three of the five US broadcast television networks (founding programmer at Fox, founding programmer at The WB (now The CW), and NBC Entertainment).
+He is also known for being one of only two people (the other being Fred Silverman) to have programmed three of the five American broadcast television networks (founding programmer at Fox, founding programmer at The WB (now The CW), and NBC Entertainment).